hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Physics types.md

 An object managing events.
 Handle collision, break, removal and crumbling events.
 Created in the `FPhysScene_Chaos` constructor.

+You are not supposed to subclass this but to get it from the world/scene and subscribe to its delegates.
+You have to enable the "notify global XXX" var.

 ## `UChaosEventListenerComponent`
 Base class for listeners that query and respond to a frame's physics data (collision events, break events, etc).